WhiskyTangoFawks/LunarFalloutPlus/README.md

 - Survival fast travel is available early game by taking the Local Leader Perk and building a provisioner network, or later on by building the SS2 Caravan plot.
 If you want an easier fast travel, you can enable the optional Explorer perk unlock for it, or just enable it fully via unlimited survival.
 - You don't need to stimpack your companions after combat, the survival requirement to use a stimpack to get them up is disabled.
 - The [SS2 Triangle of Death](https://simsettlements.com/site/index.php?threads/understanding-ctds-in-the-triangle-of-death-sanctuary-abernathy-farm-and-red-rocket.6964/) is still a problem, and always will be.
 Do not heavily develop more than one of those three settlements.
-- This modlist uses Dynamic Performance Tuner to adjust shadow draw distance to try and keep a stable framerate.
-If shadow pop-in annoys you more than framerate drops, you can set the minimum shadow draw distance in 'dynaperf.ini' in the stock game folder, or it can be disabled completely by removing "dxgi.dll" in the Stock Game Folder.
-If you have a strong graphics card and are playing at greater than 60FPS, you may gain minor quality benefits by upping the target FPS in dynaperf.ini in the stock game folder to whatever your framerate cap is, or adjusting min/max shadow distance.

 ### Technical Requirements
 - This modlist must be installed on an SSD.
+- This modlist requires at least 6gb of Vram.

-- The modlist is designed for relatively modern, middle range hardware.
+The modlist is designed for relatively modern, middle range hardware.
 A high end graphics card is not required, but it does help (I tested this list on a Radeon 580 with medium settings, currently playing with a 6600xt on high settings, and FPS is consistently capped above 60 outside of Diamond City and Boston Commons, where it does drop for me).

+#### If you have less than 6gb of vram, or the list otherwise performs badly for you
+- Do not try to run the list above 1080p, 1440 in fallout is a performance kills
+- In the MCM Menu, SS2 --> Performance, disable clutter and extra lights
+- Replace the texture BSAs in the stock folder with the [PhyOP textures](https://www.nexusmods.com/fallout4/mods/27038).
+Disable the other texture mods.
+- Reduce shadow draw distance
+- Reducing the grass density/diversity by editting the ini file in the True Grass mod
-If you have less than 6gb of vram, I would recommend replacing the texture BSAs in the stock folder with the vanilla ones, or with the PhyOP textures.
-For users who need more performance, I also suggest using BethINI to tweak the grass diversity settings.
-You can also try disabling the ENB (press * to show FPS, then press shift + F12 to disable ENB processing to see if it makes a difference).
-The list includes Dynamic Performance Tuner, which will automatically try and adjust your shadow draw distance to compensate for FPS drops.
+- Disable the ENB (press * to show FPS, then press shift + F12 to disable ENB processing to see if it makes a difference).

+Some or all of these tweaks may allow the list to run better below the minimum requirements.

 #### WARNING - Nvidia 20 Series Users
 Modern nvidia 20 series drivers have incompatibilities with Fallout 4, and you will need to roll back your drivers.
 [Read this for more information] (https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/NvidiaDriverCrash.md)